Learn-Write-Repeat/Open-contributions/YashaswiniDPai_ML/markdown.md/Linear regression.md

 Each x represents a different feature, and each feature has its own coefficient.

+Model Evaluation Metrics for Regression
+For classification problems, we have only used classification accuracy as our evaluation metric.
+What metrics can we used for regression problems?

+Mean Absolute Error (MAE) is the mean of the absolute value of the errors

+Mean Squared Error (MSE) is the mean of the squared errors

+Root Mean Squared Error (RMSE) is the square root of the mean of the squared errors

 Applications:
 1.Stock price Prediction
 2.Analysis of tobacco smokers in country